Bike to Work Day is Friday, May 21, 2021.

 There are several bicycles being awarded as grand prizes.
 Only registered participants are eligible to win a bike or any other raffle prizes.
 Winners need not be present this year.
 Some pit stops may have a limited number of giveaway items at the pit stop, while supplies last.

 Although helmets are not required for adults, they are recommended.

 During registration you will select one pit stop; this is where you must pick up your free T-shirt.
 The pit stop manager will have a list with your name on it.
 It is non transferable.

 Due to COVID, do not attend more than one pit stop, only the one that you registered for.

 The pit stops will be scaled back for 2021 due to COVID.
 You are not only discouraged to stay a while, you are prohibited from doing so.
 Please come get your shirt and be on your way.
-Some pit stops may have food and beverage.
-If so, it will be individually wrapped and bottled and you may not consume any food or beverage at the pit stop.
+Please bring your own water and a snack.
+A few of the pit stops may have food and/or beverage but please don’t rely on that.
+Any available food or beverages will be individually wrapped and bottled and you may not consume any food or beverage at the pit stop, including your own.

 The bike convoys will not take place this year due to COVID.
 Convoys will return in 2022.